 - firmly accept your unconditional offer and complete the Step 2 above

 - prepare to pay the NHS surcharge – this can usually be done at the same time as the visa application

-- ensure you meet the financial maintenance requirement as detailed in the Tier 4 Policy guidance (page 44 onwards) – if you need to send your bank statements to UK Visas and Immigration (UKVI) for your visa application, we will ask to see them before we issue your CAS so we can best advise you
+- ensure you meet the financial maintenance requirement as detailed in the Student Visa guidance (page 45 onwards) – if you need to send your bank statements to UK Visas and Immigration (UKVI) for your visa application, we will ask to see them before we issue your CAS so we can best advise you